General Learning of the Electric Response of Inorganic Materials: Methods

-\paragraph*{Allegro–pol (unified electric enthalpy).} Our work is closely related in spirit to Allegro–pol, which also learns a single \emph{electric enthalpy} and obtains $\mathbf P$, $Z^*$, and $\boldsymbol\alpha$ by exact differentiation, thereby enforcing reciprocity and the acoustic sum rule by construction~\cite{allegro-pol-2025}.
-Both approaches handle the multivalued nature of Berry-phase polarisation during training via a branch-invariant (minimum-image) loss on $\Delta\mathbf P$.
-The main differences are architectural and data-scientific:
+Our work is closest in spirit to Allegro-pol, which also learns a single \emph{electric enthalpy} and obtains $\mathbf P$, $Z^*$, and $\boldsymbol\alpha$ by exact differentiation, enforcing reciprocity and the acoustic sum rule by construction~\cite{allegro-pol-2025}.
+Both approaches handle Berry-phase multivaluedness using a branch-invariant (minimum-image) loss on $\Delta\mathbf P$, though Allegro-pol's implementation is limited to orthogonal cells.
+The main differences are architectural and data-scientific.
+Allegro-pol injects the uniform field as a rank-1 input feature before the local equivariant layers, whereas \texttt{MACE-Field} couples $\mathbf E$ \emph{inside} each message-passing layer as a perturbation to latent irreps via Clebsch-Gordan tensor products and residual mixing, preserving the standard \texttt{MACE} backbone and enabling foundation-weight reuse.
+Allegro-pol is demonstrated primarily in a single-material regime (e.g.\ $\alpha$-quartz, \ce{BaTiO3}) with labels constructed from small finite-field calculations around nominal zero field~\cite{allegro-pol-2025}; here we focus on cross-chemistry training using DFPT/Berry-phase labels across thousands of Materials Project structures, enabling transfer across compositions and space groups.

-\emph{(i) How the field enters.} Allegro–pol embeds the uniform electric field as a rank-1 vector feature alongside geometric vectors (spherical-harmonics embedding) at the model input and treats it on equal footing with atomic positions \emph{before} entering ACE within Allegro’s local equivariant layers~\cite{allegro-pol-2025}.
-In contrast, \texttt{MACE-Field} injects $\mathbf E$ within each message-passing layer \emph{after} the latent features are constructed by ACE using Clebsch–Gordan tensor products and an equivariant residual mixing, but before the energy readout for that layer.
-This preserves the original latent node features by treating the field coupling like a field–multipole perturbation and lets us reuse MACE foundation weights while adding field awareness.

-\emph{(ii) Labels and scope.} Allegro–pol constructs labels for $P$, $Z^*$ and $\boldsymbol\alpha$ at (nominal) zero field using small finite-field DFT and finite differences---finite field properties are then derived from linear response theory---and demonstrates single–material models (e.g.\ $\alpha$–quartz and BaTiO$_3$) that reproduce IR/Raman spectra and ferroelectric hysteresis~\cite{allegro-pol-2025}.
-Here we contruct labels that can generally be either zero or finite field depending on the training data; we do not assume linear response in our construction (although we do not investigate nonlinear response in the scope of this work).
-We then train models across chemistry: one on DFPT BECs and electronic polarisabilities for $\sim$6k MP dielectrics spanning 81 elements, and another on Berry-phase polarisation along 2.5k ferroelectric paths spanning 61 elements (\S\ref{sec:datasets}).
-This enables zero-shot transfer of $Z^*$ and $\boldsymbol\alpha$ across different compositions and space groups. \\

-\paragraph*{Latent long-range and charge-augmented models.} Several recent frameworks target dielectric response by augmenting local MLIPs with explicit or latent electrostatics.
-Latent Ewald Summation (LES) learns a hidden charge field from local descriptors and applies Ewald summation, enabling long-range response (including polarisation trends) without explicit charge labels~\cite{les-2025}.
-Within ACE, charge-constrained (ACE+Q) formulations promote charges to variational degrees of freedom to include Coulomb tails~\cite{cace-2024}.
-These approaches are powerful when response labels are scarce and are complementary to our strategy: \texttt{MACE-Field} directly supervises $P$, $Z^*$ and $\boldsymbol\alpha$ and guarantees derivative consistency by differentiating a single enthalpy, whereas latent/charge models infer response indirectly through the learned electrostatics. \\